Magnetic Resonance Imaging

 Browse MRI Terms

-Explore common findings and terminology in MRI reports.
-Each term includes detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.
+Explore common terms in MRI reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

-Discontinuous or lax low-signal ACL fibers with abnormal orientation; bone contusions at lateral femoral condyle and posterolateral tibia.
+Discontinuous or lax, wavy anterior cruciate ligament fibers with abnormal orientation; hemorrhage/edema in intercondylar notch; bone contusions at lateral femoral condyle and posterolateral tibia (pivot-shift injury)

-Subchondral serpiginous low-signal rim with inner high-signal on T2 (double-line sign); marrow edema early.
+Subchondral serpiginous low-signal rim with inner high T2 signal (double-line sign); marrow edema in early stages; subchondral fracture/collapse indicates advanced disease

 Cerebral Aneurysm